clintonbale/bsparchive/README.md

 Example usage:

-`bsparchive.exe -o output "C:\Games\Steam\steamapps\common\Half-Life\tfc\test`
+`bsparchive.exe -o output "C:\Games\Steam\steamapps\common\Half-Life\tfc\maps"`

-Outputs the archived zip files containing all dependencies to the output folder in the current directory.
+Outputs the archived zip files containing required dependencies for all the bsp files in the tfc maps folder to the `output` folder in the current directory.

 ## Limitations